frabcus/mpcv/README.md

 to link to it.

-There are commented commands in the shell script for what to do, but it is a bit hard coded for the 2017 General Election.
-This can be generalised.
+There are commented commands in the shell script for what to do, but it is a bit hard coded - you have to edit the script to change the election date.

 Development